MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-install.md

 # How to install Machine Learning Server

 You can install Machine Learning Server on a number of platforms.
+There are several add-ons and tools you can also use.

 ## Installation Guides